AbramTendido/portfolio/_projects/project-c.md

 ![](https://mir-s3-cdn-cf.behance.net/project_modules/disp/ac3a6476755871.5c73ba9146353.jpg)

 Also worked as a programmer on various other projects for the company.
-Check them out below.
+Check them out below
-<a href="{{ site.baseurl }}/projects"> or... go back to Projects</a>
+<a href="{{ site.baseurl }}/projects"> or... go back to Projects.</a>

 <p class="text-center">
 <a href="https://www.behance.net/gallery/76755871/GameDefinite-Dozer"> <i class="fab fa-2x fa-behance-square"></i>